-Subject Leader within the school is: Mrs. Mills
+Subject Leader within the school is: Mrs. Walker

 At Kingsfield, our aim is for a high quality history curriculum which inspires a curiosity and fascination about the past.
 It is our intention for children to develop a well-rounded knowledge of the past and its events and to improve their cultural capital, understanding of the world around them and their own heritage.